Monolaurin Die Off Symptoms

 Reviewed by: Dr. Rosmy Barrios, M.D.

-Despite its potential beneficial results and relief from nagging symptoms, monolaurin may unintentionally produce a side effect ironically similar to a cold or flu.
+In part due to the strong immune potential of the supplement, Monolaurin may unintentionally produce a side effect ironically similar to a cold or flu.
 This side effect is known as the Herxheimer (Herx, sometimes Herxing) Reaction or "Die off" symptom.

 Herxheimer (Herx) Reaction